Sadako vs. Kayako: Plot

 Meanwhile, high school student Suzuka Takagi starts having dreams of the haunted Saeki house after moving in nearby with her family.
-She runs into Keizo and Tamao, who states that the house beckons to Suzuka, he warns her not to enter or she will be killed.
+She runs into Keizo and Tamao, who state that the house beckons to Suzuka; he warns her not to enter the house or she will be killed.
+After Suzuka leaves, a group of bullies arrives and forces a schoolboy to enter the Saeki house.
+However, Kayako and Toshio violently drag all of them to their demise, including the schoolboy and the group leader, who gets killed by having his head snapped off by Toshio.

 That night, Suzuka thinks she sees a schoolboy inside the Saeki house and goes inside.
-She sees Toshio and her screams prompt her parents to rush in, causing them to be killed by Toshio and Kayako.
-Keizo saves Suzuka but she is already cursed.
-Yuri and Suzuka team up for Keizo's plan, where they will enter the Saeki house so that Suzuka can watch the cursed tape inside and Yuri can see Kayako, thus becoming afflicted with both curses.
-Keizo hopes this will make Sadako and Kayako fight over the girls and destroy each other in the process.
+She sees Toshio, and her screams prompt her parents to rush in, only to be killed by Toshio and Kayako.
+Keizo saves Suzuka, but she is already cursed.
+Yuri and Suzuka agree to team up for Keizo's plan, where they enter the Saeki house so that Suzuka can watch the cursed videotape inside and Yuri can see Kayako, thus becoming afflicted with both curses.
+Keizo hopes this will make Sadako and Kayako fight over the girls and obliterate each other in the process.

-As the plan unfolds, Toshio appears but Sadako drags him inside the TV as he screams.
-Sadako crawls out of the TV whilst Kayako crawls downstairs, starts brutally confront each other but the battle ends in a stalemate.
-Keizo reveals his last resort: one of the girls has to lure both ghosts into a well outside of the house so they can be sealed inside.
-Yuri chooses to sacrifice herself, jumping into the well as Sadako and Kayako begin to rush toward her, resulting in a massive collision that bisects Keizo and turns both ghosts into a giant mass of hair, flesh and eyes.
+As the plan unfolds, Toshio appears, but Sadako drags him inside the TV as he screams.
+Sadako crawls out of the TV whilst Kayako crawls downstairs, they brutally confront each other, but the battle ends in a stalemate.
+Keizo reveals his last resort: one of the girls has to lure both ghosts into a well outside the house so they can be sealed inside.
+Yuri chooses to sacrifice herself, jumping into the well as Sadako and Kayako begin to rush toward her, resulting in a massive collision that bisects Keizo and turns both ghosts into a giant mass of hair, flesh, and eyes.
 The giant mass falls into the well, presumably crushing Yuri to death.
 Suzuka seals the well and imprisons the ghosts.

 This last resort does not work either, and instead backfires terribly: both Sadako and Kayako's curses combine and become a single entity: Sadakaya.
-Now possessing Yuri's body with the appearance of Sadako, a combined movement of both spirits and the sound of Kayako's death rattle.
-Suzuka screams in horror and Tamao's psychic powers are overwhelmed.
+Now possessing Yuri's body with the appearance of Sadako, a combined movement of both spirits, and the sound of Kayako's death rattle.
+Suzuka screams in horror, and Tamao's psychic powers are overwhelmed.
 Toshio reappears behind them, and the girls' fates are left unknown.